ejtaal/mr/README.rst

    back 1 page: left arrow, d or z forward 1 page: right arrow, g or x
    </pre>

+Use swiping actions to the left and right to skip to the next or previous pages if you're using the app on a phone or tablet.

 Click on the 3 bar button on the top left to bring up a menu which allows you to change the order in which the books are displayed.